dagda1/blog/source/_posts/2014-12-13-transducers.markdown

 ###Meanwhile Back in Javascript land......
 If we now shift back to our specific example, we can use a transducer to transform a native javascript array because a transducer is fully decoupled from input and output sources.

-This is the current code that we want to use transducers with to
+This is the current code that we want to refactor:
 {% codeblock %}
 (clj->js (filter #(not (.hasOwnProperty prevChildMapping %)) nextKeys))
 {% endcodeblock %}